tylerwu2222/NBAShotChartGeneratorWebApp/README.md

 # NBAShotChartGeneratorWebApp

-A Flask web-app that uses the nba-api to pull shot chart information on active players in the current NBA Season.
+A Python web-app built with the Flask framework that uses [nba-api](https://github.com/swar/nba_api) to pull shot chart information on active players in the current NBA Season.
 The app works well on a local server, but I'm currently running into ReadTimeoutErrors on live.
 If/when the app is up and running, it will be available [here](https://nba-shot-chart-generator.herokuapp.com/):